jjonesdev/hi-weather/README.md

 ## Hi Weather

-Hi Weather! is a basic weather app (currently uncompleted) built as a side project to show my current coding skills when building an app from scratch.
-I took a few days to put this together in 3-4 hour blocks per day.
+Hi Weather! is a basic weather app (currently uncompleted) built as a side project to practice modularizing a codebase.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/36642060/112347251-11b8a600-8c9d-11eb-8802-fa11f4da0403.gif" />
 </p>

-## Given More Time
+## Improvements
-As this app was started over a weekend with some spare time, here are a few things I would like to do more of given the time:
 * The app is set up for testability, but I would like to write more robust tests around the ViewModels and Frameworks.
 * Creating a more generic base class for UICollectionViewCell types to inherit from would be nice, as most of them currently implement similar behavior with the same method names.
 * Implement CoreLocation to automatically detect the users location.